SexyWerewolf/urls-list/README.md

 - **Sort URLs:** Sort URLs alphabetically in ascending or descending order.
 - **Open URLs:** Open URLs from the list that aren't already open in your browser.
 - **Save URLs:** Save the list of URLs to a file for later use.
+- **Tab Statistics:** View detailed statistics for tabs, including breakdowns by domain and subdomain.

 ## Filter Usage Examples